trble91/flask-api-project/README.md

-# Flask-api-Project
+# TRBLE™
+---
+## SongDatabase - Flask API

-A project, designed to build an api.
-This is a RESTful api using CRUD functionality.
+A project designed to house artist information for personal upkeeping.
+This is a RESTful API using CRUD functionality.

 ### Song Schema